evcc-io/evcc/README.md

 ## Features

-- simple and clean user interface
+- simple and clean responsive web user interface to be used on phone, tablet or pc
-- multiple [chargers](#charger): Wallbe, Phoenix (includes ESL Walli), go-eCharger, NRGkick (direct Bluetooth or via Connect device), SimpleEVSE, EVSEWifi, KEBA/BMW, openWB, Mobile Charger Connect, and any other charger using scripting
+- multiple [chargers](#charger) including Wallbe, Phoenix (includes ESL Walli), go-eCharger, NRGkick (direct Bluetooth or via Connect device), SimpleEVSE, EVSEWifi, KEBA/BMW, openWB, Mobile Charger Connect and any other charger using scripting
-- multiple [meters](#meter): ModBus (Eastron SDM, MPM3PM, SBC ALE3 and many more), Discovergy (using HTTP plugin), SMA Home Manager 2.0 and SMA Energy Meter, KOSTAL Smart Energy Meter (KSEM, EMxx), any Sunspec-compatible inverter or home battery devices (Fronius, SMA, SolarEdge, KOSTAL, STECA, E3DC), Tesla PowerWall
+- multiple [meters](#meter) including ModBus devices (Eastron SDM, MPM3PM, SBC ALE3, ORNO and many more), Discovergy (using HTTP plugin), SMA Home Manager 2.0 and SMA Energy Meter, KOSTAL Smart Energy Meter (KSEM, EMxx), any other Sunspec-compatible inverter or home battery devices (Fronius, SMA, SolarEdge, KOSTAL, STECA, E3DC, ...), Tesla PowerWall
-- different [vehicles](#vehicle) to show battery status: Audi (eTron), BMW (i3), Tesla, Nissan (Leaf), Renault ZE (ZOE, ...), and any other vehicle using scripting
+- different [vehicles](#vehicle) to show battery status and charge time estimation like Audi (eTron), BMW (i3), Tesla, Nissan (Leaf), Renault ZE (ZOE, ...), Kia, Hyundai, VW-brands, Porsche and any other vehicle using scripting
-- [plugins](#plugins) for integrating with hardware devices and home automation: Modbus (meters and grid inverters), MQTT and shell scripts
+- [plugins](#plugins) for integrating with other hardware devices and home automation: Modbus (meters and grid inverters), MQTT and shell scripts
+- YAML configuration allows for flexible mixture of infrastructure from any vendor
 - status notifications using [Telegram](https://telegram.org) and [PushOver](https://pushover.net)
 - logging using [InfluxDB](https://www.influxdata.com) and [Grafana](https://grafana.com/grafana/)
 - soft ramp-up/ramp-down of charge current ensures contactor only switched at minimum current
-- electric contactor protection
-- REST API
+- REST API and MQTT
+- single executable and single configuration file

 ![Screenshot](docs/screenshot.png)